toraritte/toraritte.github.io/posts/callPackage/2024-08-18-callPackage.md

   nix-repl> pkgs = import <nixpkgs> {}
   nix-repl> pkgs.callPackage ./f.nix {}
   ```
-  Providing a valid file system path containing a Nix expression (that conforms to what `callPackage` is accepting) works too as the file will be automatically imported first.
+  Providing a valid file system path containing a <a href="#def-nix-expression">Nix expression</a> (that conforms to what `callPackage` is accepting) works too as the file will be automatically imported first.

 nix-repl> pkgs.callPackage ({ stdenv, lib, lofa ?
 27 }: lofa) {}
 27